 Because it just occurred to me: I don't believe that viruses on escalator belts are killed by 0.1 seconds of irradiation with UV light, we don't get sunburn when we briefly look through the window.
 But faith helps here, too, and the businessman is happy.

-Back to the scenario: Mr. Superspreader, recognizable by the white mask in the initial image, is now sitting in the room and the question is, who is in his area of influence and how long can he tolerate the room air without becoming infected.
+Back to the scenario: Mr. Superspreader, recognizable by the white mask in the opening picture, is now sitting in the room and the question is, who is in his haze circle and how long can he endure the room air without being infected.

 However, since we do not know which concentration in the room air is contagious, we proceed comparatively.